Lorenzo Hunt

 Lorenzo Hunt (born September 9, 1982) is an American mixed martial artist and bare-knuckle boxer.
-He currently competes in the Bare Knuckle Fighting Championship, where he is the current two-time BKFC Light Heavyweight and Cruiserweight Champion.
+He currently competes in the Bare Knuckle Fighting Championship, where he is the current two-time BKFC Light Heavyweight Champion and Ironweight Champion as well as former Cruiserweight Champion.
 A professional bare-knuckle fighter since 2019, Hunt has also competed for BYB Extreme Fighting Series.
+As of February 14, 2026, he is #3 in the BKFC men's pound-for-pound rankings.

 Mixed martial arts career

 Hunt started his professional MMA career in 2015.
 Throughout his career, he compiled a 3-5 professional record.

 Bare-knuckle boxing career

 At BKFC 18 on 26 June 2021, Hunt interrupted the post-fight interview of Cruiserweight Champion Héctor Lombard, resulting in Lombard punching Hunt in the face twice, initiating a minor brawl.

 BKFC Light Heavyweight Champion

 Hunt then faced Lombard for the light heavyweight title at BKFC 22 on 12 November 2021.
 He ended up winning the title via unanimous decision.

 In his first light heavyweight title defense, Hunt face Joe Riggs at BKFC 24 on April 30, 2022.
 He won the bout by second-round knockout.